 Maintaining a healthy balance of electrolytes is essential for normal functioning of the human body.
 Like something out of a sci-fi movie, many automatic processes in the body rely on a small electric current to function and electrolytes provide this charge.
 By interacting with cells and tissues, electrolytes regulate nerve and muscle function, keep your body hydrated, balance blood acidity, and assist in rebuilding damaged tissue.
 If left unchecked, electrolyte imbalances (excess or deficiency) can cause twitching and weakness, or worse symptoms like seizures and heart rhythm disturbances.

-This is where sports drink come in.
+This is where sports drinks come in.
 Consuming sports drinks can help you replenish your body’s supply of electrolytes.
 Per the name, these types of beverages are primarily consumed by athletes who regularly need to restock on electrolytes during and after exercise.